rzzzwilson/Random-Stuff/Why_I_left_Apple.rst

 * An iPod Nano 6th generation

 I'm not one of the blind Apple fan-boys.
 I was aware I was buying into a culture that tried to lock me into a walled-garden.
-But I've been using and working with computers since 1977.
+I've been using and working with computers since 1977.
 I write software for Windows, Linux as well as Mac.
 I have another laptop that dual-boots Windows 7 and XUbuntu.
+I thought I could handle the lock-in tendency.
 So why have I decided to turn away from Apple?

 I grew tired of the perceived attitude of "we know best" and the inscrutable face Apple presents to the world.
 Apple is successful, no doubt about that,